mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 }
 ```

-Historically, the ExpandoObject and the IDictionary&lt;string, object&gt; is already supported, only if you are using the table-based calls like below.
+Historically, both the ExpandoObject and the IDictionary&lt;string, object&gt; objects are already supported as the query resultset when fetching the data from the database, but only if you are using the table-based calls like below.

 ```csharp
 var people = connection.QueryAll("Person");